Nightmare62107/FNF-ModernizedPsychEngine/README.md

 * You can now chart "Event" notes, which are bookmarks that trigger specific actions that usually were hardcoded on the vanilla version of the game.
 * Your song's BPM can now have decimal values
 * You can manually adjust a Note's strum time if you're really going for milisecond precision
-* You can change a note's type on the Editor, it comes with two example types:
+* You can change a note's type on the Editor, it comes with a few example types:
   * Alt Animation: Forces an alt animation to play, useful for songs like Ugh/Stress
   * Hey: Forces a "Hey" animation instead of the base Sing animation, if Boyfriend hits this note, Girlfriend will do a "Hey!" too.
+  * Duet: Girlfriend sings with the Player/Opponent
+  * Player On Opponent Side: Player plays animation if Opponent hits a note
+  * Player And GF On Opponent Side: Player and Girlfriend plays animation if Opponent hits a note
+  * Opponent On Player Side: Opponent plays animation if Player hits a note
+  * Opponent And GF On Player Side: Opponent and Girlfriend plays animation if Player hits a note

 ## Multiple editors to assist you in making your own Mod
 ![Screenshot_3](https://user-images.githubusercontent.com/44785097/144629914-1fe55999-2f18-4cc1-bc70-afe616d74ae5.png)